noahehall/theBookOfNoah/0current/aws/0storage.md

 - object: a file + metadata; the bucket must already be created
 - recovery time objective: RTO; the amount of real time a business has to restore its processes at an acceptable service level after a disaster to avoid intolerable consequences associated with the disruption
 - recovery point objective: RPO; the maximum amount of data – as measured by time – that can be lost after a recovery from a disaster, failure, or comparable event before data loss will exceed what is acceptable to an organization.
 An RPOs determines the maximum age of the data or files in backup storage needed to be able to meet the objective specified by the RPO

+## Snapshots

+- a full copy of all data for initial and the changed blocks (unless you change the encryption key) for subsequent snaps of its target
+- a snapshot target can be:
+  - an attached/boot volume (the full size of the drive, not just the data)
+  - the state of a DB instance
+    - for DBs natively installed on EC2
+      - you also have to consider how the DB interacts with the underlying operating system
+      - thus its like better to export the DB data via db specific methods
+    - for managed DBs (e.g. rds)
+      - for single-AZ instances the db will be unusuable because the db data has to be static while the snaphot is occuring
+        - for multi-az configs the snapshots are taken from the standby instances so you dont have to worry about it
+      - df
+  - etc
+- reside in the same region of the resource being copied, but can be replicated to a different region once completed
+- can be automated via cloudwatch events & lambda code

+## Data Lifecycle manager

+- daf

 ## S3 - Simple Storage Service